Main Logo

 • Maintenance and repairs

-👉 If the numbers don’t clearly work on paper, you could end up paying out of pocket every month
+👉 If the numbers don’t clearly work, you may be paying out of pocket monthly.

-Tenants will not treat your home the way you do.
+Tenants won’t treat your home like you do.

 Ask yourself: